SeaDve/Mousai/README.md

 ```

+## 🙌 Help translate Mousai
+You can help Mousai translate into your native language.
+If you found any typos
+or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/kooha/) platform.

 ## ☕ Support me and the project

 Mousai is free and will always be for everyone to use.
 If you like the project and